fregante/webext-content-scripts/readme.md

 ### `isScriptableUrl(url)`

 Browsers block access to some URLs for security reasons.
 This function will check whether a passed URL is blocked.
 Permissions and the manifest are not checked, this function is completely static.
+It will also returns `false` for any URL that doesn't start with `http`.

 More info may be found on: